Introduction to Online Control: Solution Concepts for Dynamical Systems

 \subsection{Equilibrium of Dynamical Systems}

-An example of an equilibrium is a ball standing at rest at the bottom of a pit.
-If the ball were to be slightly moved, it would return to the bottom of the pit.
-Thus, this equilibrium is stable and attractive.
+An example of an equilibrium is a ball sitting at rest at the bottom of a pit.
+If the ball is moved slightly, it returns to the bottom of the pit.
+Thus this equilibrium is both stable and attractive.

-If the ball lies at rest on the top of a mountain, pushing the ball in any direction would cause it to fall.
-This is an equilibrium which is {unstable}.
-A formal definition is as below.
+If a ball is at rest on the top of a mountain, then pushing it in any direction causes it to roll away.
+This is an equilibrium that is unstable.
+We now formalize these notions.